janinemator/JanineMator.com/Research.md

 				<header class="major">
 					<h3>Usability Literature Review</h3>
 				</header>
-				<p>This year, I took on a leadership role within a Human-Computer Interaction graduate course to develop a literature review journal manuscript.
-I helped classmates learn how to perform a literature review and provided guidance throughout the semester to ensure that our research remained coherent.
-As the first author, I integrated independent literature reviews into an
+				<p>This year, I took on a leadership role to develop a literature review of usability across several domains, including cybersecurity, transportation, telehealth, and aging and autistic populations.
+For each topic, I received an independent literature review from one of my peers in HCI.
+Using the findings from all six reviews, I authored an overview of the value, adoption, and measurement of usability.
+I also guided my classmates through the optimal literature review process and provided guidance throughout the semester to ensure that our research remained coherent.
-overview of the value, adoption, and measurement of usability across five different domains: cybersecurity, transportation, telehealth, and aging and autistic populations.
 Our manuscript has been accepted by the Journal of Human Factors, and we look forward to seeing our publication in the upcoming special issue!</p>
 				<!--<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>-->